Academic staff: 58

 - Bioethics and Medical Law

-The interdisciplinary strengths of the School of Law have been enhanced by the Centre for Social Ethics and Policy the Centre for Criminology and Socio-Legal Studies, the Institute for Law, the Economy and Global Governance, and the Sustainability, Policy and Regulation Research Centre.
+The interdisciplinary strengths of the Department of Law have been enhanced by the Centre for Social Ethics and Policy the Centre for Criminology and Socio-Legal Studies, the Institute for Law, the Economy and Global Governance, and the Sustainability, Policy and Regulation Research Centre.

 Our students have access to one of the best Law libraries in the country, a wide variety of web-based resources and the School's active seminar programmes.